veeshanr/veeshanr.github.io/pages/about.md

 My research interests are in the fields of Environmental and Natural Resource Economics, Institutional Economics, Health Economics, and Development Economics.
 My research has appeared in peer-reviewed journals such as *Health Economics*, *Journal of Institutional Economics*, *Review of Development Economics*, *Economics of Disasters and Climate Change*, *Disasters*, *International Journal of Disaster Risk Reduction*, and *Climate and Development*.

 I live in West Fargo, North Dakota with my wife and pet children (two cats and a dog).
-When the school is not in session, we enjoy hiking, biking, and backpacking in neigboring states (ND is very flat!).
+When the school is not in session, we enjoy hiking, biking, and backpacking.

 [Google Scholar link][8] [ResearchGate link] [9]